middleman/middlemanapp.com/source/localizable/basics/helper-methods.html.markdown

 end
 ```

+You can also put the extracted module elsewhere in your directory structure,
+for exmample in the `lib` directory.
+However, doing so you need to manually
-Then in `config.rb`:
+require and register them as helpers in `config.rb`:

 ```ruby
 require "lib/custom_helpers"
 helpers CustomHelpers
 ```

-An even easier way is to put your helpers in the `helpers` directory and name
-them after their module (i.e., `CustomHelpers` lives in
-`helpers/custom_helpers.rb`).
-Then, Middleman will automatically load them and
-register them as helpers.

   [padrino_helpers]: http://padrinorb.com/guides/application-helpers/overview/
   [sitemap]: /advanced/sitemap/